MakeSchool-Tutorials/Environment-Setup/P04-Git-Github/content.md

 $ git config --global user.email "YOUR_PERSONAL_EMAIL@example.com"
 ```
 >
-> Finally, double-check your settings:
+> Finally, double-check your settings.
+They should look similar to the following:
 >
 ```bash
 $ git config --list